 The first step of the solution process would be doing further research on the Two-Way Flat Plate system to confirm it is a valid solution for the Indiana Regional Medical Center.
 Once this is established, the exact system selected will have to be designed to fit the current layout of the building.
-A 3D ETABS model will then be created to determine the new loads made from the new system.
+Specific materials will have to be determined, as well as checking for the possible need of shear walls throughout the building.
+The change to concrete material from steel will cause the redesign to be looked at from a lateral perspective.
 After the respected gravity loads are discovered, new columns will be designed to coincide with the calculated weights.
 The new design for the lateral system will finally be developed by applying the lateral loads to the new gravity members.
+A 3D model will be configured after all respected information is finalized.